tracktownsoftware/VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries/README.md

       5. Rt-click MyButton control on Form1 design surface to use functional design-time context menu items

 ### Folder NetFramework3.5_Example contains a .Net Framework 3.5 example of a Windows Forms custom control.
 Registry entries should populate the VS toolbox (using Visual Toolbox Installer) and inform Visual Studio the location of an external .design.dll file used for designer extensibility.
-Follow the steps below to see the NetFramework3.5_Example in VS2019 and VS2022
+Follow the steps below to see the NetFramework3.5_Example in VS2019 and VS2022.
+You may have to install .Net Framework 3.5.
 1. Open the DN35_WinFormsControl.sln in Visual Studio 2019 (you can probably do this in VS2022 preview but I have not tested).
 2. Build release configuration
 3. From the solution folder run DN35_CopyBinToTempFolder.bat (or copy files by hand) to copy bin output to the paths below: